Setting up a Smart Home - How to Update Clipsal Wiser (Zigbee) Without the Hub

 We’re renovating a house, and this includes replacing all of the electrics.
 Because of this, it’s now the time to automate a sensible amount of our house.
 You can read part 1 of this process at Home Automation - Clipsal Wiser + Siri.
 You can also see my overall thoughts on the products there (I’d try my hardest to find something different next time).

-This section deals with how to update the Clipsal Wiser Products, which, (hint hint) appear aren’t really made by Schneider Electric at all, but effectively resold from a automation industry corporate equivalent of AliExpress, TuYa.
+This section deals with how to update the Clipsal Wiser Products, which, it appears aren’t really made by Schneider Electric at all, but effectively resold from a automation industry corporate equivalent of AliExpress/Temu/Shein, TuYa.

 Clipsal are stubbornly refusing to provide update files, likely because TuYa, the actual Chinese manufacturer of ‘their’ products has a very complex update ecosystem, and who knows what contractual arrangements are in place?
-So firstly, some FAQs (to help Google out), then get onto how you can do this.
+So, we solved this problem for them.
+Firstly, some FAQs, then get onto how we got OTA updates working.

 FAQs on Clipsal Wiser